Blog

 2. Seeking Alpha – The Best Investment Research Website

-While WallStreetZen and Morningstar give you all of the fundamental data and additional analyst reports you need to make your own informed decisions, Seeking Alpha puts its analysts front and center:
+While WallStreetZen gives you all of the fundamental data and additional analyst reports you need to make your own informed decisions, Seeking Alpha puts its analysts front and center:

 Even as an employee of WallStreetZen, I have a personal account with Seeking Alpha – I’m a fan of the product.
 That’s why it easily ranks as #2 on this list of the best stock research websites.

-If you’ve ever typed a ticker into Google, you’ve likely stumbled across one of these analysts’ reports.
+If you’re a regular investor and/or frequently Google tickers, you’ve likely stumbled across one of the Seeking Alpha analysts’ reports.

-Unlike WallStreetZen, however, its articles and blogs (which are typically buy/sell/hold recommendations) are crowdsourced by primarily amateur investors with varying backgrounds – anyone can apply to be a writer.
+Unlike WallStreetZen, however, Seeking Alpha’s articles and blogs (which are typically buy/sell/hold recommendations) are crowdsourced by primarily amateur investors with varying backgrounds – anyone can apply to be a writer.

 Users are encouraged to follow their favorite analysts/authors and will typically follow their recommendations for buying and selling equities.